Growing Edible Flowers at Home

 - Give your greenhouse a winter treat if it’s not full of plants, wash the glass and give it a good clean up ready for spring.

-- Check ponds are not freezing in the cold weather we have been having to put a football in the pond to help keep an air hole.
+- Check ponds are not freezing in the cold weather.
+We have been putting a football in the pond to help keep an air hole.
 Drain down pumps and water features that may be damaged if they freeze.